- What’s the thing with customer journeys?

 Google Ads targeting

-Google ads has two main types of campaigns, for search ads and display ads.
+Google ads have two main types of campaigns, search ads, and display ads.
 Let’s tale them one by one.

 Google search ads

 I feel that search ads are a great match for performance marketing, meaning that they are very suitable for the decision stage of the customer journey.
-Let’s look at this search ad, for example: someone is looking for a hotel in dublin.
-The overall assumption is that he is considering to book a room now, so he is very close to the decision stage of the customer journey.
+Let’s look at this search ad; for example, someone is looking for a hotel in Dublin.
+The overall assumption is that he is considering booking a room now, so he is very close to the decision stage of the customer journey.

-With Google search ads one can target the search terms users type in the Google search engine.
-Now, there are a few distinct types of search intent, and here the 3 most commonly used:
+With Google search ads, one can target the search terms users type in the Google search engine.
+Now, there are a few distinct types of search intent, and here are the 3 most commonly used:

 1. Informational intent

-Lots of searches on the internet are done by people simply looking for information: on how to cook, on what to visit somewhere, on how to create a project at school.
+Lots of searches on the internet are done by people simply looking for information: how to cook, what to visit somewhere, and how to create a project at school.
 Google’s algorithm can recognize the intent behind most of the search terms.

 2. Navigational intent

 People that are searching for a specific site have a navigational intent.
-If someone is looking for the Honda website, he might or might not be interested in Kawasaki motorbikes.
+For example, if someone is looking for the Honda website, he might not be interested in Kawasaki motorbikes.
 But, the folks at Kawasaki might show him an ad with the latest promotion on Kawasaki motorbikes.

 3. Transactional intent

-When people start typing in searches containing “price”, “buy, “discount” have a clear intent of buying something.
-These are the most valuable searches, they can be highly competitive, and expensive. .
+When people start typing in searches containing “price,” “buy, “discount,” they have a clear intent of buying something.
+Therefore, these are the most valuable searches; they can be highly competitive and expensive.